-Name: Dr. Joan Hamory Email: jhamory@ou.edu

-Student/Office Hours: Tuesdays & Thursdays 1:30-2:30pm, 439 Cate One (Zoom upon request)
+Name: Dr. Joan Hamory Email: jhamory@ou.edu Student/Office Hours: Thursdays 12:30-2:30pm, 439 Cate One

 This syllabus is a contract between you and me.
 By taking this course, you agree to abide by the policies listed within.